saltyorg/docs/docs/saltbox/backup/settings.md

     Should you desire more granular control over the schedule you can edit the crontab for the Saltbox user once setup.

+    Visit [crontab.guru](https://crontab.guru/) for help with the scheduling format.

-2. Path used for the local backups. `{{ user.name }}` will be replaced with the user name you enter in the settings.
+3. Path used for the local backups. `{{ user.name }}` will be replaced with the user name you enter in the settings.

-3. Toggle for keeping a local copy of the backup.
+4. Toggle for keeping a local copy of the backup.

     Options are: `true` or `false`

-4. Toggle for BTRFS snaphots.
+5. Toggle for BTRFS snaphots.

     Options are: `true` or `false`

     Requires BTRFS on `/` or `/opt`

-5. Path used for the Rclone remote.
+6. Path used for the Rclone remote.
 Backups outside of the most recent one will be located in the `archived` folder.

     Make sure that this path is unique if you run multiple instances of Saltbox.

-6. Toggle for using Rclone remote backup storage.
+7. Toggle for using Rclone remote backup storage.

     Options are: `true` or `false`

-7. Defines which Rclone flags template is used for the backup.
+8. Defines which Rclone flags template is used for the backup.

     Options are: `google`, `dropbox`, `sftp` or `custom`